-- ➤ The Southwestern Ohio Educational Purchasing Council (EPC) ratified a new agreement for natural gas that will last for the next 2 years with an option for a 3rd year with Direct Energy that will save the consortium several Million dollars over the length of the contract. - ➤ The EPC recently modified our electricity agreement to reestablish pricing, extend the current term and redefine certain other terms which provide savings in excess of \$11 million for the Council's 80 members.
-The agreement accomplishes the following: - ❖ Increases the current 12% discount to 18% beginning August 2011 - ❖ Extends the current contract from December 2012 to June 2015 - ❖ Establishes a fixed price of 6.495 cents per kWh from December 2012 through June 2015 - Payments to community schools, post-secondary education option costs, and tuition paid for students who are court placed in other districts are projected to increase.
+- ➤ The Southwestern Ohio Educational Purchasing Council (EPC) ratified a new agreement for natural gas that will last for the next 2 years with an option for a 3rd year with Direct Energy that will save the consortium several Million dollars over the length of the contract. - ➤ The EPC recently modified our electricity agreement to reestablish pricing, extend the current term and redefine certain other terms which provide savings in excess of \$11 million for the Council's 80 members. - Payments to community schools, post-secondary education option costs, and tuition paid for students who are court placed in other districts are projected to increase.